mbanerjeepalmer/southlondonjazz/content/pages/refreshed.md

 **Mau Mau Bar in West London**

-Jazz re:freshed has held a residency at May Mau Bar every Thursday since 2003.
+Jazz re:freshed has held a residency at Mau Mau Bar every Thursday since 2003.
 For 16 years they've given young musicians a space to develop.

 Don't turn up on time.
 You'll sit at the bar for three hours.
 Two hours in  you get a bag of crisps to break the evening up a bit.
 Everyone else turns up 10 minutes before the music starts.
 They pack the narrow space in front of the stage..